 At the end of this workshop you will be able to;

 This course is applicable to all medical practitioners and allied health with an interest in pelvic anatomy.
-It would serve as an excellent addition to Liz Howard’s Pain & Pregnancy and Pelvic Pain Puzzle courses.
+It would serve as an excellent addition to Pain & Pregnancy, The Pelvic Pain Puzzle and The Endo Enigma courses.

-The course will also feature exclusive access to anatomy, embryology, physiology pre-learning videos (to maximise time in the lab).
-Internal techniques will not be demonstrated.
+The course will also feature exclusive access to pelvic anatomy, embryology, physiology pre-learning videos (to maximise time in the lab).

 The course will run from 8:45AM to 4:30PM.
 Places are limited to 24 attendees.
 It includes morning and afternoon tea and an e-certificate of attendance for your CPD records.
 The course can be counted as 8 hours CPD.